tilt-dev/tilt.build/docs/example_static_html.md

 watch your server come up there.

 When it's ready, you will see the status icon turn green.
-The logs in the botton pane will display "Serving files on port 8000."
+The logs in the bottom pane will display "Serving files on port 8000."

 <figure>
   <a class="is-image" href="https://cloud.tilt.dev/snapshot/AejkyuULr2AjWu50Eck=">